 Handling the first item: sampling vs. computing.
 We solve the first issue at the cost of assuming a stronger assumption against nondeterministic circuits.
+We will now explain this approach.

-Loosely speaking, when working against a sampling circuit A, we are worried that A may sample the input X to f, together with side information, that will help it to obtain f(X) (as in the example with one-way permutations).
+When we want to prove that a function f is hard to sample, rather than hard to compute, our adversary is a sampling circuit A that produces a distribution Z = (X, Y), and we want to bound the probability that Y = f(X).
+We are worried that A may sample the input X to f, together with side information, that will help it to obtain f(X) (as in the example with one-way permutations).

-The classical results on "approximate counting and uniform sampling of NP witnesses" [Sto83, Sip83, JVV86, BGP00] (see Section 2.3.3) can be used to show the following: Let A be a circuit that samples some distribution (X,Y) (meaning that on a uniform R, A(R)=(X,Y)).
-There is a randomized NP-circuit B (an NP-circuit is a circuit that in addition to the standard gates, is also equipped with gates that solve an NP-complete problem, see Definition 2.1) of roughly the same size, that given x, produces a uniform string R on which X=x.
-This means that given x, the circuit B can "reverse" the sampling process, and therefore (by computing A(R)), B can produce any side information that A produces, and in particular, the string Y.
+We use classical complexity theoretic results on "approximate counting and uniform sampling of NP witnesses" [Sto83, Sip83, JVV86, BGP00] (see Section 2.3.2).
+These results imply that an NP-circuit (this a circuit that in addition to the standard gates, is also equipped with gates that solve an NP-complete problem, see Definition 2.1) can "reverse" the sampling of a sampling circuit.
+More precisely, Let A be a circuit that samples some distribution Z = (X, Y) (meaning that on a uniform R, A(R) = (X, Y)).
+These classical results imply that there is a randomized NP-circuit B of roughly the same size as A, that given an input A, produces a string A, such that A is uniformly distributed over "random coins" of A that produce output A is uniformly distributed over "reverse" the sampling process of A, and obtain random coins that lead to A. When given A, we can apply A to obtain the random coins A, and then apply A on A. This computation is an NP-circuit A of roughly the same size as A that can produce any side information that A produces, and in particular, it can produce the output string A.

-This gives that a function that is hard to compute on the uniform distribution (for NP-circuits) is also hard to sample (for the case where X is the uniform distribution) for (standard) circuits.
+This gives that there exists an NP-circuit C of roughly the same size of A, that computes f(X) (given input X) with the same success probability that A achieves.
+In particular, for the case where X is the uniform distribution, we obtain that a function f that is hard to compute on the uniform distribution (for NP-circuits) is also hard to sample (for the case where X is the uniform distribution) for (standard) circuits.

-It is standard (see, e.g. [KvM02]) that in the aforementioned hardness amplification result of [IW97, STV01], if one wants the function f to be hard to compute on the uniform distribution for NP-circuits (rather than standard circuits) then it is sufficient that the initial assumption holds against NP-circuits (and in fact, using more care, and the "downwards collapse theorem of [SU06]) even against nondeterministic circuits.
+It is standard (see, e.g. [KvM02]) that in the aforementioned hardness amplification result of [IW97, STV01], if one wants the function f to be hard to compute on the uniform distribution for NP-circuits (rather than for standard circuits) then it is sufficient that the initial assumption holds against NP-circuits (and in fact, using more care, and the "downwards collapse theorem of [SU06]) even against nondeterministic circuits.

-Consequently, under the assumption that E is hard for exponential size non deterministic circuits, we can get a function f that is hard to compute on the uniform distribution (for NP circuits) and therefore, hard to sample for standard circuits (in the case where X is the uniform distribution).
-Using a more delicate argument (that we will not explain in this overview) we argue that f is an h-HTS (according to the definition with small set) with $h = 2^{(1-\alpha)m}$ for some constant small $\alpha > 0$.
+Consequently, combining these results, under the assumption that E is hard for exponential size non deterministic circuits, we can get a function $f:\{0,1\}^{m=\Theta(\log n)} \to \{0,1\}^{m'=\Theta(\log n)}$ that is hard to compute on the uniform distribution (for NP circuits) and therefore, hard to sample for standard circuits (in the case where X is the uniform distribution).
+Using a more delicate argument (that we will not explain in this overview) we argue that f is an h-HTS (according to the precise definition with small set) with $h=2^{(1-\alpha)m}$ for some small constant $\alpha>0$.
 The precise details are given in Section 3.3.